 Terms Definitions Accounts References to "accounts" should be read as including other similar business relationships between financial institutions and their customers.
 Accurate Please refer to the IN to Recommendation 16.
 Agent For the purposes of Recommendations 14 and 16, agent means any natural or legal person providing MVTS on behalf of an MVTS provider, whether by contract with or under the direction of the MVTS provider.
 Appropriate authorities Please refer to the IN to Recommendation 8.
 Associate NPOs Please refer to the IN to Recommendation 8.
 Batch transfer Please refer to the IN to Recommendation 16.
 Bearer negotiable instruments Bearer negotiable instruments (BNIs) includes monetary instruments in bearer form such as: traveller's cheques; negotiable instruments (including cheques, promissory notes and money orders) that are either in bearer form, endorsed without restriction, made out to a fictitious payee, or otherwise in such form that title thereto passes upon delivery; incomplete instruments (including cheques, promissory notes and money orders) signed, but with the payee's name omitted.
 Bearer shares Bearer shares refers to negotiable instruments that accord ownership in a legal person to the person who possesses the bearer share certificate.
 Beneficial owner Beneficial owner refers to the natural person(s) who ultimately owns or controls a customer and/or the natural person on whose behalf a transaction is being conducted.
 It also includes those persons who exercise ultimate effective control over a legal person or arrangement.
+Beneficiaries Please refer to the IN to Recommendation 8.
 Beneficiary The meaning of the term beneficiary in the FATF Recommendations depends on the context: In trust law, a beneficiary is the person or persons who are entitled to the benefit of any trust arrangement.
 A beneficiary can be a natural or legal person or arrangement.
 All trusts (other than charitable or statutory permitted non-charitable trusts) are required to have ascertainable beneficiaries.
-While trusts must always have some
+While trusts must always have some ultimately ascertainable beneficiary, trusts may have no defined existing beneficiaries but only objects of a power until some person becomes entitled as beneficiary to income or capital on the expiry of a defined period, known as the accumulation period.
+This period is normally coextensive with the trust perpetuity period which is usually referred to in the trust deed as the trust period.

-&lt;sup>50 Reference to "ultimately owns or controls" and "ultimate effective control" refer to situations in which ownership/control is exercised through a chain of ownership or by means of control other than direct control.
+Reference to "ultimately owns or controls" and "ultimate effective control" refer to situations in which ownership/control is exercised through a chain of ownership or by means of control other than direct control.

-&lt;sup>51 This definition should also apply to beneficial owner of a beneficiary under a life or other investment linked insurance policy.
+This definition should also apply to beneficial owner of a beneficiary under a life or other investment linked insurance policy.